About Viviane Silvera

 Founder | Filmmaker | Speaker |Visual Artist

 Viviane Silvera is an award-winning filmmaker, visual artist, and speaker whose hand-painted films explore the intersections of memory, neuroscience, trauma, and healing.
-As the founder of On Art LLC, an interdisciplinary studio based in New York City, she creates work that bridges art and science—inviting audiences to reflect, feel, and heal through visual storytelling.
+She is the founder of On Art LLC, an interdisciplinary studio based in New York City that develops films, educational programs, and public experiences bridging art and science.